-The capacity of the Dutch business community to innovate can be boosted if the links between the creative business sectors, the other sectors of the Dutch business community and knowledge institutes are made stronger.
+What do we wish to achieve?
+The capacity of the Dutch business community to innovate can be boosted if the links between the creative industries, the other sectors of the Dutch business community and knowledge institutes are made stronger.
 There are numerous possibilities for these sectors to achieve active links with one another, giving rise to a pool of ideas for developing and using new technologies and products.

-The cabinet stimulates improvement in the quality of the links between the creative business sectors and the other sectors of the Dutch business community.
+What is our plan?
+The cabinet stimulates improvement in the quality of the links between the creative industries and the other sectors of the Dutch business community.
 This will result in the Dutch business community becoming more aware of the importance of creativity in terms of added value.
 Businesses will thus make more active use of the economic value of creativity.
-At the same time, the creative business sectors will be encouraged to give more thought to marketing opportunities.
+At the same time, the creative industries will be encouraged to give more thought to marketing opportunities.
 Collaboration among the parties is expected to lead to a stream of new ideas.
-To this end, long-term relationships must be developed between the business community and the creative business sectors.
+To this end, long-term relationships must be developed between the business community and the creative industries.
 Knowledge institutes and local and regional governments can also play a role in this respect.
 The cabinet will therefore call upon the Dutch business community (businesses in both the creative and other sectors) to put forward proposals for projects in which the focus is on forming networks, knowledge transfer and collaboration.
 Projects with specific targets will be supported with a one-off financial contribution.